Cheesecake Factory Fettuccine Alfredo Recipe

 How to Make Cheesecake Factory Fettuccine Alfredo

-1. Grate the Cheese: Grate 12 to 16 ounces of Cheddar using a fine grater or Micro-plane.
+1. Grate the Cheese: Grate 12 to 16 ounces of Parmesan using a fine grater or Micro-plane.

 2. Boil the Pasta: Boil a pound of fettuccine in salted water until it is soft but still chewy.
 Stir often to prevent sticking.